Grand Duchess Kira Kirillovna of Russia: World War I and Russian Revolution

 The family was spending the summer of 1914 on their yacht in the Gulf of Finland and were in Riga when the war broke out.
 During World War I, Kira's father served as the commander of a unit of the Naval Guards, while her mother oversaw a motorized ambulance.
 At the outbreak of the Russian revolution, Kira's father marched to the Tauride Palace at the head of the Naval Guards before the establishment of the Russian Provisional Government.

 Following the Russian Revolution of 1917, the family initially remained living at their palace amid the upheavals.
 In June, Kira's father obtained permission from the provisional government to move to Finland.
 Kira, eight at the time, recalled that they rode on a public train.
 "For the first time there were no royal trappings ... i.e. red carpets, special comforts, etc.," she recalled.
-In Finland, the family lived at Haiko Manor, Borga.
+In Finland, the family lived at Haiko Manor, Borga (Porvoo).
 A month later, her 40-year-old mother gave birth to a son, Vladimir.
 The family waited in Finland, hoping that the White guard would defeat the Bolsheviks and they could return to Russia.
 The family lived under harsh conditions, with food, fuel and money in short supply.
 Kira, then age nine, amused herself by taking long walks hunting for mushrooms, and as a treat went to the cinema every Friday.
 She later recalled feeling homesick and bored.
 Grand Duke Kirill's family stayed in Finland until May 1920.

 Family

 The family eventually left Finland and headed first to Coburg and then to Saint-Briac, France.
-Kira was born Princess Kira Kirillovna of Russia, but her father later gave her the title "Grand Duchess" when he declared himself Guardian of the Throne in 1924.
-Blonde-haired, blue-eyed Kira, high-spirited and straightforward, also had an even temper.
+Kira was born Princess Kira Kirillovna of Russia, but her father later gave her illegally the title "Grand Duchess" when he declared himself Guardian of the Throne in 1924.
+Dowager Empress Maria Feodorovna openly mocked Cyril's pretension.
+Blonde-haired, blue-eyed Kira, high-spirited and straightforward also had an even temper.
 She was intelligent, curious, and interested in the arts like her mother, with whom she worked in the art studio at Saint-Briac.
 Kira also frequently visited her cousins at various royal courts or attended house parties in the United Kingdom.